Read This First

 Prompt 1: Ideologies often suggest truth can be accessed through an arduous process that requires much time, money, and energy.
 In this way, they form a vested interest within the seeker that is psychologically difficult to abandon as wasted time on the wrong path.
 What are some of the demands that form a dangerous vested interest?

-The section turns on Learning to Read a Holy Book in a Non-Native Language and Going Through “Consultation” or “Purification” Sessions.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Learning to Read a Holy Book in a Non-Native Language and Going Through “Consultation” or “Purification” Sessions in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Learning to Read a Holy Book in a Non-Native Language distinct from Going Through “Consultation” or “Purification” Sessions.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Learning to Read a Holy Book in a Non-Native Language distinct from Going Through “Consultation” or “Purification” Sessions.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Committing time and energy to thoroughly understand a religious or spiritual text.
 This often involves study sessions, discussions, and interpretations, requiring a significant investment of time and mental energy.